 If you’d like some help with your niche site idea before you start, check out Project 24 where I teach you exactly how to build your site and use it to earn a living.
 I’ve covered “picking a niche and domain name” in great detail in our Project 24 program.

 We certainly can’t promise that your idea will succeed.
 Your success will depend on your effort and skill.
 But having built MANY successful niche sites, and earning a full time income online for the last 5 years, I have enough experience to tell you things at the start of your journey that can save you thousands of hours and missed opportunities later on.

 I apologize.
 If you came to this post expecting 50 niche site ideas… I don’t have exactly that many right now.
 I’m always adding new ideas and taking off old ones.
-But I’m going to keep this post up-to-date (just added #37 on Jan 24, 2017).
+But I’m going to keep this post up-to-date (I have 37 right now—May 7, 2018).
 Whenever I think of niche site ideas that I don’t have time to pursue myself and I’ll keep updating this post so we eventually get to 50.

 1. Archery Site

 I really enjoy archery and it’s a fantastic hobby enjoyed by millions of people around the world.
 However, I’ve been extremely surprised how little information is available online about archery.
 I’ve searched for SO many topics that I just simply don’t find any good answers for.

 An archery hobby website would be AWESOME!